-Heavy-duty construction accommodates up to 200 lbs.
-Compatible with TV's between 55 to 80 inches; fits a wide range of VESA patterns.
+Heavy-duty construction accommodates up to 200 pounds.
+Compatible with TVs between 55 to 80 inches; fits a wide range of VESA patterns.
 Excellent maneuverability.
 Locking wheels prevent rolling.
 Built-in cable storage.
 Features a top camera tray and an AV shelf.
 Adjustable height.
 Rigorously tested for safety and stability.

 Assembly instructions leave a lot to be desired.
 Cable management holes are inaccessible when adjusted to the lowest height.

 Sleek design complements any space.
 Robust steel frame accommodates up to 110 pounds.
 Optional bi-directional 15-degree tilt allows users to customize viewing angle.
 Adjustable height.
 Large metal storage shelf boasts a generous weight capacity and holds more than most others.
 Onboard cable storage.
 Fits VESA patterns up to 600 x 400mm.
 Excellent quality for the price.

 Assembly can be a bit of a chore.
 Angle adjustment can be tricky for those with larger hands.

 Sturdy steel frame with a wide base for extra stability.
 Holds up to 100 pounds.
 VESA compatible.
 Fits both flat and curved screens.
 Caster wheels deliver smooth maneuverability and lock for stationary use.
 Telescoping columns make height adjustment a breeze.
 Triple load tested for complete user confidence.

 Directions aren’t the clearest.
 Smaller wheels might encounter some difficulty rolling from tiles onto carpets.

 Commercial-grade steel delivers extra stability for flat screen TVs weighing up to 100 pounds.
 Compatible with VESA patterns 600 to 400mm and under.
 Robust caster wheels roll seamlessly from surface to surface and lock into place for fixed use.
 Adjustable AV shelf.
 Integrated cable storage.